Australia–Spain relations: Diplomatic relations

+In 2018, both countries celebrated the 50th anniversary of bilateral relations to expand and mutually reinforce them in all fields, coinciding with Australia Day.
+In addition, both countries tend to develop increasingly cordial and strategic relations.
+Australia and Spain share shared democratic values, and trade and investment ties are strong.
+Spanish companies are bringing significant experience and knowledge to the transport, infrastructure and renewable energy generation sectors in Australia.
+These companies have established a strong and growing presence, including by establishing bases in Australia for their operations in the Indo-Pacific region.
+Australian companies are increasingly interested in Spain and have a growing number of investments in the country, especially in the field of financial services, software development and mining.
+Defence and military material are a key element of the bilateral relationship.
+Spanish companies have won important contracts for the construction of defence material, and cooperation between the Royal Australian Navy and the Spanish Navy is especially close.

+In 2023, the Centre for the Development of Industrial Technology (CDTI) selected Destinus to invest in its aviation project, known as the Plan Tecnológico Aeronáutico (PTA), which will develop green hydrogen hypersonic engines to shorten the distance of travel between Australia and Europe.
+Likewise, the Spanish company Talgo is studying taking its trains to Australia to communicate and reduce journey times between the cities of Adelaide, Canberra, Melbourne and Sydney.
+In May of the same year, both countries commemorated their 55 years of diplomatic relations.

 Bilateral relations

 On 26 October 1967, Australia and Spain officially established diplomatic relations.
 In May 1968, Spain opened an embassy in the Australian capital of Canberra.
-In June 1988, King Juan Carlos I of Spain paid an official visit to Australia.
-In July 2017, both nations celebrated 50 years since the establishment of diplomatic relations.
+In June 1988, King Juan Carlos I and Queen Sofía paid an official visit to Australia.

 Throughout the years, both nations have signed numerous bilateral agreements such as an Extradition Treaty (1987); Agreement on Cultural, Education and Scientific cooperation (1991); Agreement on the Avoidance of Double-Taxation and the Prevention of Tax Evasion (1992); Agreement on Social Security (2002); Agreement on Air services (2009) and a Working holiday visa agreement (2014).
-In 2018, both countries celebrated the 50th anniversary of bilateral relations to expand and mutually reinforce them in all fields, coinciding with Australia Day.
-Both countries tend to develop increasingly cordial and strategic relations.

-On 28 June 2022, Australian prime minister Anthony Albanese met with Spanish prime minister Pedro Sánchez in La Moncloa (in the first formal visit of an Australian prime minister to Spain), agreeing on the sending of a Spanish high-level trade delegation to Australia, and reaffirmed the commitment of both countries to a rapid conclusion of a "comprehensive and ambitious" Trade Agreement between Australia and the European Union.
+On 28 June 2022, Australian prime minister Anthony Albanese met with Spanish prime minister Pedro Sánchez in La Moncloa (in the first formal visit of an Australian prime minister to Spain), agreeing on the sending of a Spanish high-level trade delegation to Australia, and reaffirmed the commitment of both countries to a rapid conclusion of a ‘comprehensive and ambitious’ Trade Agreement between Australia and the European Union.